scandum/crumsort/README.md

 Intro
 -----
 This document describes a hybrid quicksort / mergesort named crumsort.
-The sort is unstable, adaptive, branchless, and has exceptional performance.
+The sort is in-place, unstable, adaptive, branchless, and has exceptional performance.

 Analyzer
 --------